AsahiLinux/docs/M1-vs.-PC-Boot.md

 # SSD

 The SSD on M1 machines contains both boot components and the OS that is installed on the machine.
 This is different from UEFI machines.
-Think of the SSD on Apple Silicon as being *both* the UEFI firmware flash memory, *and* the main OS NVMe device you boot from, combined.
+Think of the SSD on Apple Silicon as being *both* the latter portion of UEFI firmware flash memory, *and* the main OS NVMe device you boot from, combined.
 If you're familiar with Android devices, those use a similar model.

 The SSD uses GPT, just like disks under most UEFI systems.
 The first partition is used for boot-related stuff, kind of like the EFI system partition, but also contains iBoot itself and other components.